Thursday, September 12, 2024

-In early June 1961, US President Kennedy and USSR Chairman Khrushchev had an important meeting in Vienna.
-There are many viewpoints about what happened but the consensus is that the Soviet leader pushed his way around the new US president.
-In his book about President Kennedy, Richard Reeves concluded that Mr. Kennedy was totally unprepared for the summit.
-It's hard to believe but apparently no one told President Kennedy that Chairman Khrushchev was testing him.
+In early June 1961, U.S. President John F. Kennedy and USSR Chairman Nikita Khrushchev had an important meeting in Vienna.
+There are many viewpoints about what happened, but the consensus is that the Soviet leader pushed his way around the new U.S. president.
+In his book about President Kennedy, Richard Reeves concluded that Kennedy was totally unprepared for the summit.
+It's hard to believe, but apparently no one told President Kennedy that Chairman Khrushchev was testing him.

 Wonder if the two men joked about September 12th or an important anniversary that they shared?